Menu

 Simone Browne is conducting oral history to produce carillonneur biographies.

-Carlos Colón-Ortiz is researching dances archived in his homeland of Puerto Rico to create carillon arrangements.
+Carlos Colón-Ortiz researched dances archived in his homeland of Puerto Rico to create carillon arrangements.
+He hosted a webinar on the project.

 2021 (US$12,606)

-Yiqing Ma is studying Bianzhong repertoire, techniques, tunings, and scales to develop techniques for adapting this ancient Chinese repertoire to the carillon.
+Yiqing Ma studied Bianzhong repertoire, techniques, tunings, and scales to develop techniques for adapting this ancient Chinese repertoire to the carillon.
+She hosted a webinar on the project.

 2020 (US$12,333)